danstafford/danstafford.github.io/docs/curl-article.md

 ## Conclusion

-There is more to learn about using curl for testing API requests not covered here.
-Please see the [references](#references) below for links to the curl documentation as well as a small list of free APIs to use for learning.
+Hopefully this article provided you with an introductory understanding of using curl for testing API requests.
+There is much more to learn about using curl that is not covered here.
+Please see the [additional resources](#additional-resources) below some useful links and a small list of free APIs that are useful for testing API tools.

-## References
+## Additional resources

 - Curl manual [https://curl.se/docs/manpage.html](https://curl.se/docs/manpage.html)
 - Everything curl online book [https://everything.curl.dev/](https://everything.curl.dev/)